smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/01-FastAPI/README.md

 #### Make a prediction

-Now that we have created a `X_pred` dataframe that matches our pipeline, let's make a prediction.
+Now that we have created a `X_pred` `DataFrame` that matches our pipeline, let's make a prediction.

 Let's load the model from the trained `model.joblib`.